KatherineMichel/digital-commonplace/computer-architecture-web-request-response-async-and-some-other-stuff.md

 # Computer Architecture, Web, Request/Response, Async, and Some Other Stuff

 <!--
+https://dev.to/juliannatetreault/json-ld-what-it-is-and-how-dev-uses-it-4d25 | JSON-LD: What It Is and How DEV Uses It

 Feross
 https://twitter.com/feross/status/1242173582169407488
 https://github.com/feross/cs253.stanford.edu | feross/cs253.stanford.edu: CS 253 Web Security course at Stanford University